Marine general has COVID after Pentagon meeting

 WASHINGTON (AP) — The assistant commandant of the Marine Corps has tested positive for the coronavirus, days after he and members of the Joint Chiefs of Staff were in a Pentagon meeting with a Coast Guard leader who was infected with the virus.

-The Marine Corps said Wednesday that Gen. Gary L. Thomas, tested positive for COVID-19.
-He attended a meeting of the Joint Chiefs on Friday, when the commandant was not able to be there.
-U.S. officials said none of the other top military leaders in the meeting — including Gen. Mark Milley, chairman of the Joint Chiefs of Staff — have so far tested positive.
+The Marine Corps said Wednesday that Gen. Gary L. Thomas tested positive for COVID-19, becoming the latest to be infected by a virus that has afflicted President Donald Trump and an array of top staff at the White House.
+Thomas attended a meeting of the Joint Chiefs on Friday, and so far U.S. officials said none of the other top military leaders in the meeting — including Gen. Mark Milley, chairman of the Joint Chiefs of Staff — have tested positive.

+Still, Thomas’ positive test raises worrying questions about the health of the others at the meeting, including the chiefs of the Army, Navy, Air Force, Space Force and National Guard.
+Pentagon officials have been quick to stress that military preparedness has not been affected and that the nation’s armed services stand ready to defend the country.

 “At this time we have no additional senior leader positive test results to report,” said the Pentagon’s chief spokesman Jonathan Hoffman.
 “We will continue to follow CDC guidance for self-quarantining and contact tracing.”